Audi A3: Safety

 Euro NCAP tested a second-generation Audi A3 with front airbags, side airbags, seatbelt pretensioners, and load limiters as standard.
-Despite Audi increasing the protection inside the car for the driver and passengers, pedestrian safety actually got 33% worse compared to the first generation and Euro NCAP gave criticism for the car offering virtually no protection at all on the front end and scoring just one star from a possible four.
+Despite Audi increasing the protection inside the car for the driver and passengers, pedestrian safety actually decreased by a third compared to the first generation; Euro NCAP criticised the car for offering virtually no protection at all on the front end, giving it one star from a possible four.
 "A poor result for a new car" was the verdict given for pedestrian safety after the test.